 Accidents strike at the worst possible moments, leaving you with a dental injury or emergency when you least expect it.
 Furthermore, time is of the essence when treating dental injuries; an hour may mean the difference between keeping a damaged tooth and needing an implant.
 Make sure you act fast and call us now to discuss steps to take now.

-Get Emergency Treatment Preformed in our Modern Facility
+Get Emergency Dental Treatment Performed in our Modern Facility

 Here is a list of problems our emergency dentists in Northern Virginia treat:

 - Knocked out teeth

 - Dislodged dental crowns

 When a dental emergency happens, you need to act quickly.
 The longer you wait to get to the dentist, the more likely the pain will become increasingly worse.
 We treat everything from toothaches to broken, chipped, and cracked teeth, including emergency tooth extraction and tooth pulling.
 We are always available at our conveniently located office in Northern Virginia to help you deal with your dental issues.
 We will determine working short term and long term treatment options based on your individual needs.